cbcrg/tcoffee/docs/tcoffee_installation.rst

 R-Coffee associated packages
 ============================
 R-Coffee is a special mode able to align RNA sequences while taking into account their secondary structure.
 R-Coffee only requires the package Vienna to be installed, in order to compute Multiple Sequence Alignments.
-To make the best out of it, you should also have all the packages required by M-Coffee.
+To make the best out of it, you should also have all the packages required by M-Coffee:

-  - Consan (***NOT COMPULSORY***) from `Eddy/Riva laboratory <http://eddylab.org/software/consan/>`_.
+  - Consan from `Eddy/Riva laboratory <http://eddylab.org/software/consan/>`_.
   - RNAplfold from the `Vienna package <http://www.tbi.univie.ac.at/RNA/>`_.
   - ProbConsRNA from `Stanford <http://probcons.stanford.edu/download.html>`_.